Tuskulėnai Manor

 Tuskulėnai Manor (Tuskulėnų dvaras) is a neoclassical manor in Žirmūnai elderate of Vilnius, Lithuania.
-It is best known as burial grounds of people executed by the KGB in 1944–1947.
+It is perhaps best known as a burial ground for people executed by the KGB in 1944–1947.
 After Lithuania regained independence in 1990, the manor was reconstructed and the park was transformed into a memorial to the victims of Soviet repressions.
 It is administered by the Lithuanian Genocide and Resistance Research Center.